REV: Information-Theoretic Evaluation of Free-Text Rationales: Additional Experiments

 \subsection{Human Evaluation Details}

 We randomly select 230 examples from the ECQA test set and conduct human evaluation on the four types of rationale-label pairs (\gold, \outputr, \outputyr, \outputry) w.r.t. each example through the Amazon Mechanical Turk (AMT).
+We select workers located in Australia, Canada, the UK, or the US, with a past HIT approval rate of >98\% and >5000 HITs approved.
 Each instance is assessed by 3 workers.
 We pay the workers $\$0.08$ for assessing each instance.

 Figure \ref{fig:interface1} shows the instructions we provide to workers.
 In Figure \ref{fig:interface3}, we show three examples, illustrating when the explanation (rationale) does not justify the answer (label), when the explanation supports the answer while not supplying additional information, and when the explanation supports the answer and provides additional information.
 Figure \ref{fig:interface2} shows the interface of the actual hit for human evaluation.